I have a wonderful wife and three over-energetic sons. We are enjoying the adventure of life together!

-After the C64 era, I realized that many hardware and software engineers are not taking the same approach as was practiced in the days of the C64.
-Instead, many designers now focus more on using inefficient implementations, relying on brute force approaches with bleeding-edge hardware technology instead of designing for future scalability and fully utilizing the capabilities of readily-available technology.
+After the C64 era, I realized that many hardware and software engineers do not take the same approach as was practiced in the days of the C64.
+Instead, designers often focus on using inefficient implementations, relying on brute force approaches with bleeding-edge hardware technology instead of designing for future scalability and fully utilizing the capabilities of readily-available technology.
 With this insight, I realized that I wanted to be an engineer, that I ought to utilize technology efficiently, and that I needed to grow my skill stack.

-The desire to make the most of technology and everday learning opportunities have led to many habits that help make life satisfying.
+The desire to make the most of technology and everyday learning opportunities have led to many habits that help make life satisfying.
 For example, I find fulfillment and growth from:

 Designing my own websites for various projects

 Diving into topics where I am less trained

 Teaching my sons and including them in my endeavors

 Taking time out to enjoy the people and places around me

 In addition to everyday learning, I have always pursued as much formal education as possible.
 I completed my undergraduate degree in electrical and computer engineering at Northern Arizona University in May 2008 and my Master’s degree from Harvard University (with supporting coursework taken at Massachusetts Institute of Technology (MIT)) while also working full-time.
 I began my PhD in computer architecture at The University of Texas at Austin, where I completed all of my coursework and began my thesis before opting out in favor of the enticing AI / ML projects and environment at Centaur Technology.